Hutrison/SelfAssessment/Skills/Paradigms.md

   - Method: 🖐️ used
   - Async method: 🖐️ used
   - Getters, Setters: 🖐️ used
-  - Public fields: 🎓 known
+  - Public fields 🖐️ used
-  - Private fields: 🎓 known
+  - Private fields 🖐️ used
   - Field declarations: 🖐️ used
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
   - Polymorphism: 🖐️ used
-  - Abstract class: 🎓 known
+  - Abstract class 🖐️ used
-  - Interface: 🎓 known
+  - Interface 🖐️ used
   - Encapsulation: 🖐️ used
-  - Hidden class
+  - Hidden class: 👂 heard
-  - Object form
+  - Object form: 👂 heard
   - Instance: 🖐️ used
   - Introspection
-  - Reflection
+  - Reflection: 👂 heard
   - The diamond problem
 - GRASP
   - Information expert